Now that Thanksgiving gatherings are over, folks are gearing up for spooky Halloween festivities in the coming week, in the qathet region.

 qathet Museum and Archives (qMA) is once again hosting haunted walking tours in Townsite this Halloween season, due to its popularity last year.

-qMA has described the walking tour as a guided walk by local history keepers that may answer questions one may have about who lived in the historic Henderson House, and do they still live there?
+qMA has described the walking tour as a guided walk by local history keepers who may answer questions people might have about who lived in the historic Henderson House, and do they still live there?
 Or, is there a torture-loving dentist in the Patricia Theatre?

 Witches and ghouls paint night

-Edie Rae's Cafe, located in the Old Courthouse Inn, in Townsite, will be hosting a witchy painting night, led by artist Ursula Medley, the evening of Tuesday, October 29.
+Edie Rae's Cafe, located in the Old Courthouse Inn in Townsite, will be hosting a witchy painting night led by artist Ursula Medley, in the evening of Tuesday, October 29.

 "It's the season of the paranormal and what better way to celebrate than to paint your next masterpiece at our sip and paint event?" stated a message from the organizers on Facebook.
 "Grab a friend, relative, ghost, ghoul, goblin or werewolf, it doesn't matter who or what they are, just as long as they are old enough [legal drinking age], are capable of holding a wand, and are able to sit, relax, sip and paint."